BLOCK-PROGRAMR/BLOCK-PROGRAMR/README.md

 ## 🚀 About Me
 I am a dedicated **Blockchain Developer** with 2+ years of experience in **Layer 2 blockchain solutions**, **smart contract development and auditing**, and **decentralized application (DApp) development**.
 My technical journey spans across building secure, scalable blockchain solutions while contributing to real-world Web3 projects.

 In addition to my blockchain expertise, I am deeply passionate about **AI, stock market investing, and finance**, aiming to integrate these domains into my entrepreneurial aspirations.
-Currently, I am in my 2nd year of **BTech in Computer Science and Engineering (CSE)** and participating in **K! hackathons** to sharpen my problem-solving skills.
+Currently, I am in my Prefinal year of **BTech in Computer Science and Engineering (CSE)** and participating in **Auditing Platforms** audit the smart contracts and improve my skills everyday..

 ---